ncatlab/nlab-content/pages/2751.md

 #### Equivalence to more traditional definitions

-We unwind this definition and find the traditional formulation of covariant derivatices as traditionally stated in the literature.
+We unwind this definition and find the traditional formulation of covariant derivatives as traditionally stated in the literature.

 On a patch $U_i \hookrightarrow X$ the connection $\nabla$ is given by a morphism of [[dg-algebra]]s